-- 1. Go to View > Workspaces or select the Workspace icon in the toolbar to open the Workspaces tab. - Click a workspace row to display the details of the client workspace specification. - Open the Select Workspace dialog.
-Click a workspace row to display the details of the client workspace specification.
+1. Go to View > Workspaces or select the Workspace icon in the toolbar to open the Workspaces tab.

+Double-click a workspace row to display the details of the client workspace specification.

+2. Open the Select Workspace dialog.

+Double-click a workspace row to display the details of the client workspace specification.